w3c/wai-website/pages/about/translating/resources/dubbed-videos.md

 When the dubbed video is ready, provide it to <group-wai-translations@w3.org> for final review and publication.

-Please note that W3C retains copyright to the video, and may publish the video on their website, YouTube channel and other places.
-The video can be redistributed by you and others in accordance with the License terms.
+Please note that W3C retains copyright to the video.
+We may publish the video on our website, YouTube channel, and other places.
+The video can be used by you and others following the License terms.